pippinbarr/SNAKISTS/process/prototypes.md

 Anyway the base case is there and it *does* work, but it's one where it feels like there's a better idea available... somewhere in the ether...

+## Onanist

+> Masturbation x Snake.
+Masturbating a Snake like it's a penis?
+Yes yes yes.

+### 2025-04-07

+Ah yes, my birthday is the day I would prototyping a snake masturbation game.

+My thought is: small snake.
+Move it left and right (more or less arbitrarily).
+It grows a couple of times (with or without an apple?
+Funnier without?).
+And after a while it dies (orgasms).
+Neat and tidy.

+...

+Well, this has come along pretty well.
+The "game feel" is about right.
+In making it I realized that I would want to make walls move around the snake rather than have the snake move, so it's a pretty big departure from standard snake, but not unreasonable I think.

+So you can stroke the walls along the snake's body, and it gets bigger, and eventually it will die/orgasm.
+I'm having some trouble with trying to implement the snake shrinking if you don't keep going... which does feel important, so I do need to crack it.
+Mostly I think I've just let the implementation get kind of wonky and need to re-look at it.
+She'll be right.
+Won't she?
+I'll come back to it as the school bus is on its way.

 ## Persist

 > They aren't allowed to stop?
 Or they somehow persist through death?
 Or the game persists as a layer on top over everything else once you start it would be funny too?
 Just there forever?
 These are all GOOD IDEAS.